David-118/2048-Solver/diary.md

+# Week 7
+Attempted to create more advanced heuristics from previous projects.
+Currently unable to get the same results as the original projects.
+First heuristic is a 'snake' [7] shape and the top left corner, that also checks neighbors from [8].

+# Week 6
+Added sections on proof of concept expectimax with and without a heuristic Counted working on the introduction to the report as well.

+# Week 5
+## Week 5.1
+Worked significantly on the introduction to the report, as I was a head of schedule on the programing.
+I decided being up-to-date on the report was more important.

+## Week 5.2
+Developed expectimax algorithm a simple heuristic function applied to the main project.
+The heusrstic can be passed into the constructor as a functional interface.

 # Week 4
 ## Week 4.2
 This week, so far I have created a 2048 game in the main branch of the project.